Abhay-Verma-2005/EvenTick/README.md

 ## Overview

-**EvenTick** is a modern full-stack **MERN** event management platform where users can discover events, book tickets, manage venues, and access digital QR tickets in one seamless experience.
+**EvenTick** is a modern full-stack **MERN Microservices** event management platform where users can discover events, book tickets, and manage their hosted events in one seamless experience.

-The platform supports multiple user roles including **Ticket Buyers**, **Event Organisers**, and **Venue Providers** with dedicated dashboards and personalized features.
+The platform supports multiple user roles including **Ticket Buyers** and **Event Organisers** with dedicated dashboards, personalized features, and AI-powered assistance.

 Built with a premium glass-morphism UI, smooth animations, responsive layouts, and dark mode support, EvenTick provides a clean and modern user experience across all devices.